nestjs/throttler/README.md

 ## Working with Websockets

+There are some things to take keep in mind when working with websockets:

-To get the `ThrottlerModule` working with websockets, not much is needed besides regular configuration.
-The things to make note of are that 1) you cannot bind the guard with `APP_GUARD` or `app.useGlobalGuards()` due to how Nest binds global guards and 2) when a limit is reached, Nest will emit an `exception` event, so make sure there is a listener ready for this.
+- You cannot bind the guard with `APP_GUARD` or `app.useGlobalGuards()` due to how Nest binds global guards.
+- When a limit is reached, Nest will emit an `exception` event, so make sure there is a listener ready for this.
-Other than that, no extra configuration is needed.

 ## Working with GraphQL

 To get the `ThrottlerModule` to work with the GraphQL context, a couple of things must happen.

-First, you must use `Express` and `apollo-server-express` as your GraphQL server engine.
+- You must use `Express` and `apollo-server-express` as your GraphQL server engine.
 This is the default for Nest, but the [`apollo-server-fastify`](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-fastify) package does not currently support passing `res` to the `context`, meaning headers cannot be properly set.
-Second, when configuring your `GraphQLModule`, you need to pass an option for `context` in the form of `({ req, res}) => ({ req, res })`.
+- When configuring your `GraphQLModule`, you need to pass an option for `context` in the form of `({ req, res}) => ({ req, res })`.
 This will allow access to the Express Request and Response objects, allowing for the reading and writing of headers.
-Other than that, no other actions are needed, just bind the guard and you'll be good to go.

 # Community Storage Providers